chensxb97/endpointMonitoringSetup/README.md

 # endpointMonitoringSetup
-Setting up blackbox exporter for endpoint monitoring.
+Exploring the different ways to set up blackbox exporter for endpoint monitoring.

 This repo will cover the following implementations.